harvesthill/reddit-wiki-archive/steroids/index.md

 ⚠️  It's not just your *height* that's stunted by taking steroids too young, it's *your brain*.

-MRI scans show that adolescent brain and neuroendocrine system growth and development continues until the ***age of 25***.
-The last regions to finish growing are the *singlemost important*—those associated with **reason and intelligence, higher cognition, self-awareness, **emotional processing** and **impulse control**.
+MRI scans show that the adolescent brain and neuroendocrine system growth and development continues until the ***age of 25***.
+The last regions to finish growing are the *single-most important—those associated with higher cognition, reason and intelligence, self-awareness, emotional processing and impulse control*.

-*While still under the age of twenty-five* your fragile, newly-formed neural pathways are far more exposed to the potential for permanent damage.
+*While still under the age of* ***25***, the fragile connections that make up your newly-forged neural pathways are far more exposed and vulnerable to the potential for permanent damage than previously set, well-worn and established pathways.

 You wouldn't play Russian roulette with a cheap bottle of vodka and a loaded handgun aimed directly at your head.
-Don't play Russian roulette with your developing brain and neuroendocrine system.
-Your future fertility, family, happiness and fulfillment are on the line.
+Don't play Russian roulette with your developing brain and body.
+Your fertility, family, and future fulfillment are on the line.
 Don't take any chances.
 Don't leave it to luck.
-Take back your power while you still can.
+Take back your power and exercise it while you can.

-Having temporary glycogen-inflated muscles that disappear as soon as you come off just isn't worth the added risk of long-term aggression, anxiety, depression.
+Having temporary glycogen-inflated muscles that deflate like balloons as soon as you come off just isn't worth the added risk of long-term aggression, anxiety, depression.
 It's not worth the learning disorders and memory deficits.
-It's not worth all the unpredictable lifelong consequences of stunted growth triggered by the interplay of different androgen markers—and neuron apoptosis, or cell death, consequent the excitotoxicity of a blast.
+It's not worth all the unpredictable lifelong consequences of stunted growth triggered by the interplay of different androgen markers—and neuron apoptosis, or cell death, consequent the unprotected excitotoxicity of a blast.

 ###⚠️ Environmental Estrogens

 One of the most devastating modern environmental catastrophes is global pollution from [petrochemical and plastics industries](https://pubmed.ncbi.nlm.nih.gov/?term=Swan+SH&amp;cauthor_id=25697839)—manmade chemicals such as Bisphenol-A that mimic the function of Estrogen.
-Testosterone levels in the average 20 year old male have [dropped by 50% in the last 20 years alone](https://www.reddit.com/r/steroids/comments/n04bgv/plastics_have_reduced_testosterone_levels_by_50/).
-These compounds affect neurological development *from fetal growth onwards* with effects that are *cumulative* and *compounded* with exposure to AAS.
+Testosterone levels in the average 20-year-old male have [dropped by 50% in the last 20 years alone](https://www.reddit.com/r/steroids/comments/n04bgv/plastics_have_reduced_testosterone_levels_by_50/).
+Just like AAS, these estrogen-mimetic compounds affect neurological development *from fetal growth onwards*, with effects that are *cumulative* and *compounded* with any concomitant exposure to AAS.

-Aside from neurophysiological effects, infertility, hair loss, breast enlargement, loss of motivation and libido, and muscle wasting, are all risks that are associated with premature blasting.
-The whole idea is to minimize these negative environmental influences that *even our immediate ancestors* never had to address.
+Aside from neurophysiological effects, infertility, hair loss, breast enlargement, loss of motivation and libido, and muscle wasting, are these risks are shared and associated with premature AAS usage.
+The core objective is to minimize exposure.
+Stay away from these negative environmental influences that *even our immediate ancestors* never had to address.

 **Anything exogenous** that could short-circuit the feedback loops controlling neuroendocrine axis growth and development presents a far greater risk of atrophied neural and endocrine functionality, with concomitant and potentially permanent side effects.